mqtt-tools/mqttwarn/doc/backlog.rst

 Goals for 1.0.0
 ***************
 - [o] Make mqttwarn completely unicode-safe
-- [o] Make "mqttwarn --plugin=log --options=" obtain JSON data from STDIN
+- [o] Make ``mqttwarn --plugin=log --options=`` obtain JSON data from STDIN
 - [o] Translate documentation into reStructuredText format, render it using Sphinx and optionally publish to readthedocs.org.
 - [o] Add support for Python 3
 - [o] Add activity indicator for running a) interactively (snappy) or b) daemonized (in interval).
   Display "tps" and general activity on a per-message basis.

 ***************